 Renal ultrasound is required to evaluate kidney size, mass lesions, urinary tract obstruction, and, with a duplex examination, renal arterial flow.

-Kidney biopsies are performed in the minority of patients with CKD.
+Kidney biopsies are performed in a minority of patients with CKD.
 A kidney biopsy to determine a pathologic diagnosis is indicated if a glomerular nephrotic or nephritic syndrome is suspected, or in people with diabetes with atypical presentations such as rapidly progressive kidney failure.
 Nephrotic syndrome may be suggested by proteinuria, and both nephritic and nephrotic syndromes may be suggested by severe presenting symptoms (accelerated hypertension, periorbital and peripheral edema) or with symptoms of underlying autoimmune diseases (rashes or arthritis).
 Certain infections, such as hepatitis B and C, syphilis, and streptococcal pharyngitis are associated with glomerular disorders.
 A kidney biopsy is essential in these cases to determine the pathologic lesion.

 Imaging of the genitourinary tract may be helpful in the evaluation of a patient with CKD.
 A plain abdominal x-ray is a nonspecific test that may aid in the detection of calcium-containing kidney stones.
 Other radiologic tests, such as an abdominal computed tomography, are reserved for evaluation of stone disease and further characterization of renal cystic or mass lesions.
 Magnetic resonance imaging is reserved for renal mass lesions such as renal cell carcinoma.